brodock/wordpress-wplistcal/readme.txt

 WPListCal 1.1 and later work on 2.7

-= Does WPListCal work on WordPress 2.5? =

-WPListCal 1.0.3 and later work on 2.5

-= When I try to edit my options, I get an error: "Your attempt to edit your settings has failed." =

-Download WPListCal 1.0.3 or later.

-= When I click edit on the manage page, I get the error: "Cannot find wplistcal.php" =
+= When I click settings in the plugins page, I get the error "Cannot load wplc-options." =

-Download WPListCal 1.0.4 or later.
+WPListCal 1.2 solves this issue

 = Why do some of my events show N/A for author and create date? =